 Scoring

-Furthermore, scaled scoring will still be used to convert raw scores based on an exam version's relative difficulty.
+Scaled scoring will still be used to convert raw scores based on an exam version's relative difficulty.
 For example, exam version "A" administered in the winter may be deemed more difficult than exam version "B" administered in summer.
 Therefore, exam B’s results will be adjusted to resolve the discrepancy and ensure fairness.

 Administration

-NextGen Bar Exam vs. UBE: Differences and Similarities
+NextGen Bar Exam vs. UBE

 While the NextGen bar exam will be markedly different from its predecessor, there are some notable similarities.